 When you come upon a large sum of extra money, a natural first question to ask is, “How should I invest this money?”
 But here’s the thing—there is no universal one right answer to this.
 How you invest the money—which asset classes you choose to invest within—will likely need to be dictated by many factors including what your goal is for that money.

 How you invest the money will depend on what the money is earmarked for.
 For example, you would likely invest differently for retirement than you would for a shorter term goal such as a wedding that is a few years away or a down payment on a house that you will buy in 5 years.
+Whatever your financial goals are, SoFi can help you achieve your investment them through automated investing.

 If the money is for ongoing expenses such a medical bills it is not likely to be in one’s best interest to have the money invested, but a consideration could be a high yield savings account or something that has principal protection.